 It is for the first time that your desktop will have intelligence.
 After clicking on the intelligence icon from every page in Analytics, users will be able to see mechanical insights and fire their queries in the query box.

-If you are accessing it through mobile app, then it provides an additional mechanism that users can make use of voice to surface data in Google Analytics after clicking on the Analytics Intelligence icon.
+If you are accessing it through a mobile app, then it provides an additional mechanism that users can make use of voice to surface data in Google Analytics after clicking on the Analytics Intelligence icon.
 These insights can display revenue or session duration, tipping you off to issues that you may need to investigate further.
 Insights have also displayed opportunities to improve key metrics by following specific proposals.

 What types of questions you can ask?